Joy Damousi: Awards and honours

 Damousi's book Freud in the Antipodes: A Cultural History of Psychoanalysis in Australia (2005, UNSW Press) was awarded the Ernest Scott Prize for the most distinguished contribution to the history of Australia or New Zealand or to the history of colonisation in 2006.
 Other books by Damousi have been shortlisted for prizes.
 Colonial Voices: A Cultural History of English in Australia, 1840–1940 (Cambridge 2010) was short-listed for the New South Wales Premier's History Awards, Australian History Prize in 2011.

 Damousi was elected as a Fellow of both the Academy of the Social Sciences in Australia and the Australian Academy of Humanities in 2004.
 She was the 2015 Fred Alexander Fellow in History at the University of Western Australia, and is a holder of the Kathleen Fitzpatrick Fellowship for "outstanding female researchers in humanities, arts and social sciences".

 In 2014, Damousi was awarded the Australian Research Council Kathleen Fitzpatrick Australian Laureate Fellowship for her research leadership and scholarly excellence.

 Damousi was appointed a Member of the Order of Australia in the 2022 Queen's Birthday Honours in recognition of her "significant service to social sciences and the humanities, to history, and to tertiary education.
+She was elected an International Fellow of the British Academy in 2026.